pmartR/FIRM-AVP/README.md

-# FIRM-AVP: A tool for predicting antiviral peptides.
+# FIRM-AVP: A tool for predicting antiviral peptides

 For installation and application of this tool, please read the manual.